jameoooo/Corporate-Minecraft/docs/updates.md

 This page shows all of the changes over time made to the server; largely to keep track of updates, additions, and adjustments.

+## **1.1 - The Gambling Update
+###### <u>Release Date: 7/6/25</u>
+This update addresses some glaring needs of the Vegas variety, as well as adding some other things.
+Info is available on the [Features page](features.md/).
+- Added PyroFishing plugin (/fish)
+- Added Daily Rewards plugin (/daily)
+- Added Vegas gambling plugin
+- Fixed issues with End runes spawning that weren't supposed to

 ## **1.0.2**
 ###### <u>Release Date: 6/28/25</u>
 - Removed FancyPhysics plugin